-Director Share Ownership Guidelines
+Director Stock Ownership Guidelines

-The Board has a Share Ownership Guideline Policy that encourages each non-employee director to own Matson common stock (including restricted stock units) with a value of five times the amount of the current cash retainer within five years of becoming a director.
-All non-employee directors have met the established guidelines.
+The Board has Stock Ownership Guidelines that encourage each non-employee director to own Matson common stock (including restricted stock units) with a value of five times the amount of the current cash retainer within five years of becoming a director.
+All non-employee directors have met or are on track to meet the established guidelines.